nops-io/nops-k8s-agent/README.md

 ### Option 1: Deploy Agent From Source Code

-Using helm chart for deployment.
-You need to clone this repo first to get chart files.
+Using helm chart for deployment from a cloned repository.

-Start the helm chart
+  Linux:
   ```shell
     helm \
       upgrade -i nops-k8s-agent ./charts/nops-k8s-agent \